Dreamcatcher (group): 2022–present: Apocalypse trilogy, first music show wins, Reason and first sub-unit

-Dreamcatcher is slated to perform at the Jeonju Ultimate Music Festival for the third time on August 11, while on August 28, they will be holding their first concert in Manila since 2019, titled "Under the Moonlight".
+Dreamcatcher performed at the Jeonju Ultimate Music Festival for the third time on August 11.
+On August 28, they held their first concert in Manila since 2019, titled "Under the Moonlight".

 On November 1, it was confirmed that Dreamcatcher would be releasing their ninth EP, Villains, on November 22.

 On March 8, 2024, Dreamcatcher released a special single album Luck Inside 7 Doors, with newly arranged concert versions of "Lullaby" and "The Curse of the Spider" dedicated to their fans for the group's 2024 world tour of the same name.

 On June 24, it was announced that Dreamcatcher's tenth EP, Virtuous, would be released on July 10.
 Lead single "Justice" was listed on Dazed's "The 50 best K-pop tracks of 2024" and Billboard's "The 25 Best K-Pop Songs of 2024".

 On July 21, Dreamcatcher Company revealed in the official Dreamcatcher fancafe that Gahyun's English stage name had changed from "Gahyeon", which she had been known as since the group's debut.
 On December 6, it was announced that Dreamcatcher would be releasing a single "My Christmas Sweet Love" on December 20.

 On March 10, 2025, it was announced Handong, Gahyun, and Dami would be leaving the company on March 31, but they would not leave the group.
 It was also announced JiU, SuA, Siyeon, and Yoohyeon would be focusing on other activities.
 On April 17, the company announced that members JiU, SuA and Yoohyeon would form the group's first sub-unit UAU.

 Artistry

 Since their rebirth in 2017, Dreamcatcher has maintained a signature rock and metal sound unique amongst their K-pop peers.
-Now known as 'the Face of Rock in K-Pop' 'at the forefront of the resurging rock genre', the band has spoken extensively about rock being 'the core of their (musical) identity' despite its nicheness and training their vocal styles to better fit their rock sound.
+Now known as 'the Face of Rock in K-Pop' "at the forefront of the resurging rock genre", the band has spoken extensively about rock being "the core of their (musical) identity" despite its nicheness and training their vocal styles to better fit their rock sound.
 Main vocalist Siyeon in particular has fronted a rock band in high school, and points to Japanese rock band One Ok Rock as her musical influence.
 JiU cites Japanese kawaii metal band Babymetal, Korean girl group Fin.K.L and Korean singer Jang Na-ra as her inspirations, while SuA cites Korean singer BoA and Korean boy group TVXQ as her inspirations.
 Yoohyeon cites British girl group Little Mix as her musical influence.
 Other influences in Dreamcatcher's music include genres such as EDM, R&B, jazz, retro funk, moombahton, pop ballads and orchestral instrumentals.

 Dreamcatcher has been credited for inspiring the next generation of K-rock acts, including indie rock band Rolling Quartz.